Minigrim0/AFG/README.md

 This is an assembly language for the AFG virtual machine.
 The machine consists of;
 * A stack, used for function calls or for saving various data.
 * 4 general purpose registers (`GPA`, `GPB`, `GPC`, `GPD`)
-* The `FRP` register, which holds the data returns from function calls
+* The `FRV` register, which holds the data returns from function calls
 * `PC` the program counter
 * `RP` the return pointer, set by the machine upon `call` invocations, for the function to know where to return to